March 13, 2025

 I start by registering a publisher that queries the my Salesforce Report and publishes it into a Tabsdata Table called sf_snapshot

-With two functions, I was able to build a basic ELT workflow between Salesforce and Snowflake.
-After I invoked my publisher a few times, I dove into the UI to see the different versions of my data.
+With three functions, I was able to build a basic ELT workflow between Salesforce and Snowflake.
+After I invoked my publisher a few times, I was able to dive into the UI to see my execution history and versioned lead data.